pnpm/pnpm/.changeset/pink-laws-smell.md

 "pnpm": major
 ---

 Side effects cache is turned on by default.
-To turn it off, use `side-effects-cache=true`.
+To turn it off, use `side-effects-cache=false`.